jax_utils package

 window_length (int) – maximal length of the queue storing the past history of costs (costs older than

-time steps are discarded)
+window_lengthtime steps are discarded)

 - relative_tolerance: Array = Array(1.e-06, dtype=float32, weak_type=True)